JadingTsunami/SLADE/README.md

 * Start a sector property panel change with "F"/"C" for an expression starting from the floor/ceiling height, respectively.
 (Example: Setting a sector's ceiling height to "F+192" will calculate the ceiling height as 192 units above the sector floor height.
 Can be applied to multiple sectors at once.)
 * Curve linedef operation with keybind.
 * Bevel linedefs operation with keybind.
+* 2D Mode: Alt-click to "smart select" lines connected to the current line.
+"Smart select" matches if 1S lines have matching midtextures, or if all textures match 2S lines.